Automattic/themes/blockbase/README.md

 Install the Create Blockbase Theme utility
 Use it to export a new child theme of Blockbase.

-## Bulding a Blockbase child theme manually
+## Creating a Blockbase child theme manually

 Blockbase is a [parent theme](https://developer.wordpress.org/themes/advanced-topics/child-themes/#what-is-a-parent-theme).
 The best way to use it is to create a child theme with Blockbase as a parent.